Techday introduces 10 Minute IT Jams

 How our 10 Minute IT Jams work

-We expect each IT Jam to achieve 500 views on YouTube and 1,500 reads on our websites.
+We expect each IT Jam to achieve at least 500 views on YouTube and 1,500 reads on our websites.

-To keep the costs right down we have simplified the approach and are treating it like a contributed column.
+To keep the costs right down we have streamlined the process of producing IT Jams.

 Do you have an executive that would be ideal for a jam session?